The fourth moment of Dirichlet $L$-functions along a coset and the Weyl bound: Bounding the cubic moment

 Remark.
-Theorem \ref{thm:fourthmoment} is used crucially in the proof of Lemma \ref{lemma:ZpropertiesCubic} when $q$ is not cube-free. \begin{proof} Let $Z_0$ be the contribution to $Z$ from the trivial character, and let $Z_1 = Z - Z_0$.
-The holomorphic (resp. meromorphic) continuation of $Z_1$ (resp. $Z_0$) follows from the definition \eqref{eq:ZdefCubic} and Lemma \ref{lemma:ZfinBound}.
+Theorem \ref{thm:fourthmoment} is the crucial new ingredient in the proof of Lemma \ref{lemma:ZpropertiesCubic} in the case that $q$ is not cube-free. \begin{proof} The holomorphic (resp. meromorphic) continuation of $Z_1$ (resp. $Z_0$) follows from the definition \eqref{eq:ZdefCubic} and Lemma \ref{lemma:ZfinBound}.
 All the required properties of $Z_0$ follow from Lemma \ref{lemma:ZfinBound}, so we now focus on $Z_1$.

-Supposing that $\real(s_j)=1/2$ for $j=1,2,3,4$, we have
+Supposing that $\real(s_j) > 1/2$ for $j=1,2,3,4$, we have